|

 spreadsheets here will have filters to allow the opening of Excel files.

-most of the programs in the list and frankly don't like to say anything bad about any of them
+most of the programs in the list and frankly don't like to say too much bad about any of them

 because somebody is making a living from them.
 However as they say in this